 - 4 tablespoons (57g) unsalted butter, room temperature

 - olive oil, for brushing

 - flaky sea salt for sprinkling or sesame seeds or everything bagel seasoning

 - Mix together the sourdough starter, flours, salt, and butter until you have a cohesive dough.
 It’s OK if it’s a little sticky.
-Turn the dough out onto a lightly floured work surface, divide into two portions, pat each into a rectangle, wrap in plastic wrap and refrigerate for 30 minutes, or longer — I’ve done this 24 hours in advance — until the dough is firm.
+Turn the dough out onto a lightly floured work surface, divide into two portions, pat each into a rectangle, wrap in plastic wrap (or place in an airtight vessel), and refrigerate for 30 minutes, or longer — I’ve done this 24 hours in advance — until the dough is firm.

 - Preheat the oven to 350°F.

 - Working with one piece of dough at a time, unwrap the plastic wrap and reserve it.
 Very lightly flour a piece of parchment, a rolling pin, and the top of the dough.

 - Place the dough onto the floured parchment paper, and place the sheet of plastic wrap on top of the dough.
 Roll the dough as thinly as possible (see notes above), using your rolling pin to disperse it as evenly as possible over the parchment paper.
 It’s OK if the edges are ragged, but do try to make the dough as thin as possible — if it’s too thick, the crackers won’t be crisp.